Skip to Content

 When winter arrives and you crave the sunshine, consider taking a trip to Valletta, Malta.
 This small city is the most southerly capital in Europe and enjoys sunny days year-round.

-As a country, Malta sees very little rainfall and temperatures in January are the lowest, yet still on average around 16 degrees during the daytime.
+As a country, Malta sees very little rainfall, and temperatures in January are the lowest, yet still, on average, around 16 degrees during the daytime.

 This winter sun destination is small, with just one international airport, Luqa.
-It is serviced by low-cost carriers and so another great reason to visit is the low cost of flights.
+It is serviced by low-cost carriers, and so another great reason to visit is the low cost of flights.

 Valletta itself was declared the European Capital of Culture 2018 and offers visitors many things to see and do.